Book your Real Betis tickets online! The team play in Seville on a biweekly basis, so chances are you can attend a match during your trip.

 - Ticket prices vary according to several factors: the importance of the rival, the seat location, the day of the week the match takes place, whether the match is aired on free TV or not, and the competition (La Liga, Copa del Rey, Champions League or Europa League).

-- Unfortunately, the current system doesn’t allow you to buy your Real Betis FC tickets months or even weeks in advance.
-As a matter of fact, you will only be able to purchase your tickets a few days in advance.
+- With all these variables in mind, you can buy your Real Betis tickets months or even weeks in advance.
+Unfortunately, because of the calendar’s uncertainty you’ll only be able to know the exact date and time a few days in advance.

 - However, Betis and Sevilla FC never play at home the same week which means that there is a soccer match every single week in Seville.
 So if you have no real preference for one club or the other, you always have a chance to get tickets.